-8. Execute the following commands to verify the integrity of the upgrade kit (.kit) and executable files by comparing their checksum to the one provided in the SHA256sum (.sha256) file:
+8. Execute the following commands to verify the integrity of the upgrade kit (.kit) and executable files by comparing their checksum to the one provided in the SHA256sum (.sha256) file.
+(The following example uses 2.1.0.0, but replace it with the release number of the upgrade files you are using.)